sonicfurqan/CSS-101/Important properties/Readme.md

 # text-decoration

-    this propeties controles the text behavior example underlineing a text or stricktrhoug a text
+    this properties control the text behaviour example underlining a text or struckthrough a text
 ```css
 a{
     text-decoration:none;